filetrust/Squads-And-Maps/Blogs/Issue3.md

 [slideshare - Glasswall 'Squads and Maps - Part 2'](https://www.slideshare.net/LukeRobbertse/glasswall-squads-and-maps-pt2-217174456)

 In this blog we cover two important topics and ones that have been discussed at length these past few weeks.
-Both topics are closley related and ultimately tackle the productivity issue presented by distraction and task switching.
+Both topics are closely related and ultimately tackle the productivity issue presented by distraction and task switching.

 ## Capacity Management